ghudiczius/docker-media-nzbhydra2/README.md

-# NZBHydra 2
+# NZBHydra2

-Simple docker image for NZBHydra 2 without any bloat, built on the official AdoptOpenJDK image.
-NZBHydra 2 runs as user `nzbhydra2` with `uid` and `gid` `1000` without the Python wrapper and listens on port `5076`.
+Simple docker image for NZBHydra2 without any bloat, built on the official Temurin JRE image.
+NZBHydra2 runs as user `nzbhydra2` with `uid` and `gid` `1000` and listens on port `5076`.

 ## Usage